accessibility-luxembourg/ReferentielAccessibiliteWeb/en/rgaa/glossaire/presse-ou-pose.md

 title: Pressed
 ---

-Corresponds to JavaScript event handlers considered as descendant events (`mousedown`, `touchstart` for example).
+Corresponds to JavaScript event handlers considered as down events (`mousedown`, `touchstart` for example).